epsylon3/odbgscript/doc/ReadMe.txt

 1.54.3 (10 May 2007)
 + GMI new constants added, (imports, exports, reloc) see documentation
++ Added Length Information and Hex value to String Variables in Context Menu
+* Better support in Log Window and Context menu of strings containing "\0"
+* removed 00 prefix of dword values in LOG and EVAL commands (%8X to %X)
 * OPENTRACE now also opens trace window if not opened
 * READSTR doc modified